alextwothousand/snapdrop-desktop/README.md

 ## How to run from source:
 <strong>Ensure that you have NodeJS LTS installed.</strong><br>
-`git clone https://github.com/infin1tyy/snapdrop-desktop.git` then `npm install` followed by `npm start`.
+`git clone https://github.com/infin1tyy/snapdrop-desktop.git` then `npm install && npm start`.
 That's it!

 ## How to build from source:
 <strong>Ensure that you have NodeJS LTS installed.</strong><br>